Health effects arising from the September 11 attacks: Toxic dust

 These toxic exposures have led to debilitating illnesses among rescue, recovery, and cleanup workers, and the pulmonary fibrosis death of NYPD member Cesar Borja.
 Increasing numbers of cases are appearing in which first responders are developing serious respiratory ailments.
 Health effects also extended to some residents, students, and office workers of Lower Manhattan and nearby Chinatown.

 Dr. Edwin M. Kilbourne, a high level federal scientist, issued a memo on September 12, 2001, to the Centers for Disease Control and Prevention advising against the speedy return to buildings in the area because of possible hazards from various toxic materials.

 On October 6, 2001, Associate City Health Commissioner Kelly McKinney said that proper safety protocol for WTC site workers was not being enforced.

+In September 2026, New York City released approximately 170,000 pages of previously undisclosed records concerning air quality, health concerns, and the city's response to the September 11 attacks.
+The records included the "Harding Memo", which addressed potential litigation related to exposure to hazardous substances at the World Trade Center site and the lack of adequate protective equipment.
+The release followed a legal battle with 9/11 Health Watch over access to the records.

+Environmental measurements documenting asbestos and other contaminants in Lower Manhattan following the attacks.
+Some records showed contaminant levels exceeding applicable limits while others documented continued asbestos contamination months after the attacks.

 A study of 5,000 rescue workers published in April 2010 by Dr. David J. Prezant – the chief medical officer for the Office of Medical Affairs at the New York City Fire Department – found that all the workers studied had impaired lung functions, with an average impairment of 10 percent.
 The study found that firefighters who arrived on the Sept.
 11 morning had the worst impairments, which presented themselves within the first year after the attack, with little or no improvements in the ensuing six years.
 30% to 40% of workers were reporting persistent symptoms and 1000 of the group studied were on "permanent respiratory disability".
+A 2006 study has discovered that first responders were losing 12 years of lung capacity.
+The World Trade Center Health Program certified such conditions as rhinosinusitis, asthma, GERD, COPD, and cancer.
 Dr. Prezant noted that medication given to the victims can ease but not cure the symptoms.
 Dr. Byron Thomashow, medical director of the Center for Chest Disease and Respiratory Failure at New York – Presbyterian/Columbia hospital, said that "The drop-off in lung function initially is really quite significant and doesn't get better.
 That's not what we've generally come to expect in people with fire and smoke exposure.
 They usually recover."